lhr-solar/BPS/Docs/source/Software/Tasks.rst

     conditions can be found here(place link to fault conditions).

 Functionality:
     1) All other tasks are prevented from running.
-This occurs internally through the RTOS.
+This is because this is the highest priority task.

     2) The contactor is turned off.